10 killed as Iraqi forces disperse Karbala protesters

 Alaa al-Sherifi, another witness, said ambulances were unable to move the injured in the first hours of the dispersal "due to heavy fire by security forces".

-At least 91 people have been killed and more than 3,600 others injured since a second wave of protests began in several Iraqi provinces on Friday.
+At least 91 people have been killed and more than 3,600 others injured since a second wave of protests began in several Iraqi provinces on Friday, according to human rights groups.
 The first wave of protests in early October left 149 protesters and eight security personnel dead.
-Anger has been building in Iraq due to rising unemployment and rampant corruption.
-According to World Bank figures, Iraq's youth unemployment is around 25%.

 IRAQ: At least 10 demonstrators were killed on Tuesday when Iraqi forces attempted to break a protest camp in the southern city of Karbala, according to a security source and eyewitnesses.